 Tanuj Jhunjhunwala, after taking inspiration, took up his Master’s thesis under the guidance of Prabhu Rajagopal, Faculty at IIT Madras, on underwater robotic inspection.
 After a year of comprehensive research, they prepare a pipeline inspection through with the help of using ultrasonic guided waves in an underwater remotely operated vehicle (ROV).

 “We have innovated a technology solution that integrates advanced underwater sensing/diagnostics for various industries, has an ability to go up to depths of 200m and a design-driven ability to integrate multiple payloads.
-Our solution empowers the site engineers to view live data and direct operations real time – something they have lacked in the past.
+Our solution empowers the site engineers to view live data and direct operations in real time – something they have lacked in the past.
 We have also been successful is creating extremely customized solutions for Indian waters like navigation and data collection in extremely turbid waters,” Vineet Upadhyay.